Atlanta-class cruiser: Specifications

 The ships were originally designed for 26 officers and 523 men, but this increased to 35 officers and 638 men with the first four ships, and 45 officers and 766 men with the second group of four ships beginning with Oakland.
 The ships were also designed as flagships with additional space for a flag officer and his staff but the additional space was used for additional crew necessary to man anti-aircraft weapons and electronics.

 Criticisms

 Although very formidable as anti-aircraft ships, the Atlanta-class cruisers did not fare well in combat.
-Of the three light cruisers lost by U.S. Navy during World War II, two were Atlantas.
+Of the three light cruisers lost by the U.S. Navy during World War II, two were Atlantas.
 The only two cruisers of the class that engaged in surface combat were sunk: Atlanta and Juneau.
-Atlanta was sunk in surface combat during the Guadalcanal Campaign while Juneau was heavily damaged in the same battle and sunk by Japanese submarine I-26 on her way back for repairs.
+Atlanta was sunk in surface combat during the Guadalcanal campaign while Juneau was heavily damaged in the same battle and sunk by Japanese submarine I-26 on her way back for repairs.
 Both of these vessels received their fatal blows from Japanese torpedoes, and gunfire from larger, more heavily armed ships.
 The unique armament of the Atlanta class did not contribute to their loss.